A building is not just a place to be, but a way to be.

 We are not proponents of sprawl

 Sprawl isn’t our thing.
-It reduces animal habitat, increases fossil fuel emissions and decreases human productivity.
-Instead, we redevelop and design urban real estate projects that involve some pretty cool stuff – remediating soil and groundwater remediation, the redesign of obsolescent buildings, drought tolerant landscaping, rainwater catchment systems and bioswales, recyclable materials, solar panels, and utilization of local materials.
+It reduces animal habitat, decreases human productivity, and increases emissions.
+Instead, we create urban real estate projects that involve some pretty cool stuff – remediating soil and groundwater, recycling obsolescent buildings, designing rainwater catchment systems and bioswales, incorporating recyclable materials and solar panels, and utilizing drought tolerant plants.

-We develop projects in close proximity to transportation, jobs, entertainment, and restaurants.
-Our comprehensive approach to land planning increases long-term municipal revenues through a significant increase in the property, sales and business tax base, which ultimately generates greater funds for affordable housing, community-based programs, and maintenance of parks, schools, water, sewer and infrastructure.
+We develop projects close to transportation, jobs, entertainment, and restaurants – the type of projects that increase municipal revenues (from an increase in the property, sales, and business tax base) and generate funds for affordable housing, community-based programs, and maintenance of parks, schools, water, sewer, and infrastructure.

 PREFACE MEDIA ARTICLES